lbnl-cybersecurity/CEDSKMeans/README.md

 [1] Ravi, Nikhil, et al. "Differentially Private-Means Clustering Applied to Meter Data Analysis and Synthesis."
 IEEE Transactions on Smart Grid 13.6 (2022): 4801-4814.
 [2] Ravi, Nikhil, Anna Scaglione, and Sean Peisert.
 "Colored noise mechanism for differentially private clustering." arXiv preprint arXiv:2111.07850 (2021).

+This software implements K-means clustering to power grid advanced metering infrastructure (AMI) data to obtain customer labels and centroids for a set of load time series by applying the framework of differential privacy.
+This is useful to generate differentially private synthetic load data consistent with the labeled data.

 ## Installation
 ```shell
 pip install git+https://github.com/lbnl-cybersecurity/CEDSKMeans.git